- For the comic, see Sonic Blast (Archie).

 Items

-- Marker: You return to this point if you lose a life.
+Sonic or Knuckles will return to this point if they lose a life.

-- Question mark boxes: Grants any of the 8 power-ups (it isn't random however).
+Grants any of the 8 power-ups (its contents are pre-determined).

 Bonus Panel